kfinley/KyleFinley.net/packages/vue2-client/src/articles/dirty-works.md

 We strive to sound good & have fun... in that order. :sunglasses:

-Our jams have on average a dozen players & singers.
+Our jams have on average a dozen players & singers :microphone:.
 We run open jams and invite jams.
 No sign up is needed.
 I don't divide folks into groups and assign songs.
 That's not how we roll. :sushi:

 What we do is this: after a song or two (not a whole set), we invite any players to join us.
 We call tunes on the fly :airplane:, take requests from the crowd :couple: :dancers: :man_dancing:, and swap out players as we go.
 Jams usually run 3 hours with short breaks :clock9:.
 We finish with a big closer featuring anyone that wants to join in. :partying_face: :ghost: :alien: :smiley_cat: :beers: